 Pine trees are closely associated with Christmas as they are used for Christmas trees to decorate our homes.
-Other plants are also associated with Christmas such as poinsettias, there are more vintage Christmas flower prints here.
+Other plants are also associated with Christmas such as poinsettias and holly, there are more vintage Christmas flower prints here.

 Fun Facts About Pine Cones

 - Pine cones are the reproductive parts of pine trees.
 There are both male and female pine cones.
 Members of the pine family include pines, spruces, firs, cedars, conifers, and larches.